TheMightyEmad/House-Prices-Regression/README.md

 ## Results

 My final submission achieved a score of approximately 0.15 on the competition leaderboard.
-This places me in the top 10% of participants at the time of writing.

 ## Dependencies